Justin Jefferson Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 - Jefferson has been the target of 22.8% (63 total) of his team's 276 passing attempts this season.

-- With six targets in the red zone this season, Jefferson has been on the receiving end of 23.1% of his team's 26 red zone pass attempts.
+- Jefferson (six red zone targets) has been the recipient of 23.1% of his team's 26 red zone pass attempts.

-- The Vikings, who rank 21st in the NFL in points scored, have dropped back to pass 58.7% of the time while opting for the ground attack 41.3% of the time.
+- The Vikings, who rank 21st in the NFL in points scored, have dropped back to pass 58.7% of the time while running the football 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Ravens.